tutoriel étui à couteau en cuir

 12. MARK THE STITCHES

-Mark the stitching points with punching pins with a center distance of 3 mm .
+Mark the stitching points with punching claws at a center distance of 3 mm .

-Given the thickness to be sewn, we have chosen to make a saddle stitch seam with double dogging (to have a nice slanted stitch on both sides).
-Scratch the 2 pieces of leather and exceptionally: start scratching the second piece on the left.
+Given the thickness to be sewn, we chose to do a saddle stitch with a double claw (to have a beautiful slanted stitch on both sides).
+Claw the 2 pieces of leather and exceptionally: start clawing the second piece on the left.

-At the level of the handle of the knife, there will be a decorative seam: scratch this part last.
+At the handle of the knife, there will be a decorative seam: scratch this part last.

 leather knife case